 Compound Interest Formula with daily Contributions in Excel

-Just like the previous examples, we can calculate the future value of an initial investment for daily contributions.
+Just like the previous examples, we can calculate the future value of the initial investment for daily contributions.
 Here the formula will be, Future Value = P*(1+r/365)^(n*365).

 The following picture shows how it is calculated.

-It`s a good practice to use the Excel`s FV function which calculates the future value based on different factors.
+It’s a good practice to use Excel’s FV function which calculates the future value based on different factors.
 The syntax for this FV function is,

 FV(rate, nper, pmt, [pv], [type])